IBM/banking-digitalization-using-hybrid-cloud-with-mainframes/README.md

 # Banking Digitalization using Hybrid Cloud with IBM Z.

-The following documentation will introduce the available Banking APIs published on IBM Bluemix with logical business programs running on the IBM Z Mainframe through a simulated retail bank called MPLbank.
+The following jounrey will introduce the available Banking APIs published on IBM Bluemix with logical business programs running on the IBM Z Mainframe through a simulated retail bank called MPLbank.

 # MPLbank